shchegolenkov/rs-flowershop/README.md

 functionality and identify potential issues.

 <code>npm run prepare</code>: The prepare script is triggered automatically when you run npm install.
 It installs Husky,
-which sets up Git hooks for running tasks like linting and testing before committing or pushing code.
+which sets up Git hooks for running tasks like linting and formatting before committing or pushing code.

-These scripts help streamline the development process and maintain code quality by enforcing linting, formatting, and testing practices.
-Husky ensures that code quality checks are executed before committing, while Jest provides a robust testing framework to validate the application's functionality.
+These scripts help streamline the development process and maintain code quality.
+Husky ensures that code quality checks are executed before committing.

 ## <a id="getting-started">Getting Started</a>